IWMF WhiMSICAL Registry flyer DOWNLOAD <——- Select “DOWNLOAD” for copy of IWMF WhiMSICAL Registry flyer

 - A personal summary of disease experience, including graphing of your Haemoglobin and IgM levels to use as a personal profile and for use in consultations with your physicians, with capacity for ongoing revision with future entries

 - Authorised clinician researchers gain access to de-identified data for a better understanding of Waldenström’s macroglobulinemia and for improved treatments for patients, both globally or for their own country.

 - Access to data is solely to advance the research and information priorities of the investigators and patients and carers who enter the data.
-While the database is approved by the Ethics Committees of Royal Melbourne and Concord Repatriation General Hospitals in Australia.
+While the Registry is approved by the Ethics Committees of Royal Melbourne and Concord Repatriation General Hospitals in Australia.
 WhiMSICAL is a global research project, supported by the IWMF.

 - A robust proven processing platform which securely holds medical data on over a million patients

 - A powerful analytical tool to support ease of use by Investigators

 Initial recruitment efforts illustrated below were driven through messaging by WMozzies, to establish feasibility of the platform, resulting in 69 patients (16%) joining the study in 12 months (29% of study duration).
 Subsequent social media messaging by the IWMF to members globally led to a significant surge in the number of participants (A).
 Messaging regarding the addition of the Quality of Life questions EORTC QLQ-C30 to the questionnaire led a second surge in recruitment (B).